justeat/Shock/README.md

 ## Summary

-Shock lets you quickly and painlessly provided mock responses for web requests made by your iOS app.
+* 😎 **Painless API mocking**: Shock lets you quickly and painlessly provide mock responses for web requests made by your apps.

-This is particularly useful when writing both unit and UI tests where you often want to receive staged responses to allow reliable testing of all of your features.

-It also provides an alternative to hitting live APIs and avoids the uncertainty of receiving unexpected failures or response content as a result.

-When used with UI tests, Shock runs its server within the UI test process and stores all its responses within the UI tests target - so there is no need to pollute your app target with lots of test data and logic.
+* 🧪 **Isolated mocking**: When used with UI tests, Shock runs its server within the UI test process and stores all its responses within the UI tests target - so there is no need to pollute your app target with lots of test data and logic.

+* ⭐️ **Shock now supports parallel UI testing!**: Shock can run isolated servers in parallel test processes.
+See below for more details!

 ## Installation

+### cocoapods

 Add the following to your podfile: